svespie/onerepmax-js/README.md

 When invalid weight and rep values are passed into these methods (see the descriptions for **weight** and **reps** above), the methods will return -1.
 If an invalid formula is passed in, the calculation will default to the average method.

-Along with the 7 formulas from the Wikipedia entry, *onerepmax* contains two special methods that aim to supplement the 7 one rep maximum formulas found on Wikipedia.
+*onerepmax* contains two special methods that aim to supplement the 7 one rep maximum formulas found on Wikipedia.
 These two methods are:

 - **average**: returns an average of the 7 formula methods
 - **all**: returns an object containing the results of the 7 formula methods and the average method.